crate/services-docs/docs/tutorials/sign-up.rst

 Sign in
 =======

-Once you're signed in, you should be redirected to the CrateDB Cloud Console.
+Once you signed in, you will be redirected to the CrateDB Cloud Console.
-Since you somehow do not have an organization defined yet in the signup process, it will look like this:
+The first thing to do is to :ref:`create an organization <create-org>`.

+For more information on how the CrateDB Cloud Console works, refer to the :ref:`console-overview` documentation.

 .. image:: ../_assets/img/cloud-signup-landing.png
    :alt: CrateDB Cloud Console landing page

-There is nothing much here yet.
-We suggest you turn to the `cluster direct deployment tutorial`_ for the next steps.
-By the end of that tutorial, you will have created your first CrateDB Cloud cluster and this CrateDB Cloud Console landing page will display an overview of your organization and its assets and attributes.

-For more information on how the CrateDB Cloud Console works, refer to the :ref:`console-overview` documentation.

 .. _sign-up-next: